 • Is the child required to slot into an existing curriculum or will provision be made to continue on their existing path?

-• Will the child need to learn a new language before starting school?
+• If schooling abroad, will the child need to learn a new language before starting school?

 • Will the child be able to fit in with a new culture, make new friends, and maintain their grades at a new school?